 At the journal level, most simply do not have sufficient resources to take on the task.
 While there are some notable exceptions such as the American Chemical Society’s ACS Reviewer Lab,1 online modules and general guidelines can only get a new reviewer so far, especially in niche and specialty fields.

-With these challenges in mind, I established an interactive journal review club with the goal of providing hands-on peer-review experience and immediate feedback to participants.
+With these challenges in mind, as the Managing Editor at the American Society for Clinical Pharmacology and Therapeutics, I established an interactive journal review club with the goal of providing hands-on peer-review experience and immediate feedback to participants.
 I decided to test the first session in person at our Society’s upcoming annual meeting.
 After getting approval from the Society’s senior leadership, I approached the Deputy Editor-in-Chief of our online-only, Open Access journal to ask if she would be interested in working on this project as the session facilitator.
 A one hour session was added to the meeting schedule and we developed the session agenda.
 Participants would be asked to review the first version of a submitted manuscript (that was ultimately accepted and published) and come to the session with their comments.
 The main focus of the session was the interaction between the participant-reviewers and authors.
 Which comments would be helpful to the authors and why?
 What types of comments are unhelpful or unrealistic?

 A successful journal review club involves four distinct groups of people to ensure all perspectives of the journal’s peer-review process are represented.
 While someone might be invited as a participant, remember that she may also have a comment or question from the author perspective as well and should be encouraged to share.

 - Facilitator.
 This volunteer should know the science being presented and understand the journal’s peer-review process and policies.
 An editor or editorial board member would be a natural option.

 - Participants.
 Connecting to the intended audience is key.
 Look for existing relationships, such as members (for society journals), or previous authors or poor performing reviewers.